 Emily Stone has an undergraduate degree in social work.
-Her Masters Degree in Sculpture was acquired at the University of Houston.
-Residencies have taken her to the following states: New York, Vermont, California and Texas.
+She got her Master’s Degree in Sculpture at the University of Houston.
+Residencies have taken her to the following states: New York, Vermont, California, and Texas.

 Emily Sloan has also created an art car for the Houston Art Car Parade.

-Exhibits of his art have taken him to California, Illinois, Nevada, New Mexico, Oklahoma, Alaska…as well as his home state of Texas.
-His “Texas Horned Toad” can be viewed at the Wildlife Museum of Art in Jackson Hole, Wyoming.
+Exhibits of his art have taken him to California, Illinois, Nevada, New Mexico, Oklahoma, Alaska as well as his home state of Texas.
+His “Texas Horned Toad” is on view at the Wildlife Museum of Art in Jackson Hole, Wyoming.

-He founded a non-profit outdoor sculpture park in Throckmorton, Texas called the Bone Yard Art Park.
+He founded a non-profit outdoor sculpture park in Throckmorton called the Bone Yard Art Park.
 Throckmorton is a tiny town about halfway between the cities of Dallas and Lubbock in northern Texas.

 Hans Molzberger created “Retired Cowboy Clown” sculpture in 2015.
-He is a self taught artist who grew up in Germany post World War II.
+He is a self-taught artist who grew up in Germany post World War II.
 Mr. Molzberger is an Assistant Professor of Art at Houston Baptist University.
-He lives in both Germany and our fine city of Houston.
+He lives in both Germany and our city of Houston.

 “Constant Gardener” by Mark Bradford was created in 2014.
 It reminds me of many of the Star Trek characters which have been created through the years.

 “Bunny” by Tara Conley was created in 2015.
-This organic shaped creature simply makes me smile.
+This organically shaped creature makes me smile.
 It is colorful and whimsical.

 This talented sculptor has a Bachelor of Fine Arts degree from the School for American Crafts.
 That school is located within the Rochester Institute of Technology in New York.

 She lives and works in Houston.
-Tara Conley uses many materials including fiberglass, bronze, steel and fiber like cotton when creating her sculptural art.
-Exhibitions of her art have been seen in many states all across the U.S.
+Tara Conley uses many materials, including fiberglass, bronze, steel, and fiber such as cotton, when creating her sculptural art.
+Exhibitions of her art have been in many states all across the U.S.

 The sculpture titled “Marcella” by Sharon Kopriva was created in 2015.
 This artist has her home and studio in the Houston Heights.
 She also has a cabin in Idaho where she spends summers.

 Sharon Kopriva uses many different materials when she creates her sculptures.
-Everything from bones to paper mache and more can be found.
+Everything from bones to paper mache and more is used.

-In reading about her, two important elements in her life she says are religion and dogs.
-She fell in love with a certain kind of dog when visiting Peru and she now has them as beloved pets.
+In reading about her, two essential elements in her life she says are religion and dogs.
+She fell in love with a certain kind of dog when visiting Peru, and she now has them as her beloved pets.

-Notice all the paint brushes used on the wings of this bird-like creation?
+Notice all the paintbrushes used on the wings of this bird-like creation?
 Many of them appear to be well worn.
-I would like to think that most of these objects were recycled.
+I want to think that most of these objects were recycled.

-If you enjoyed this look at the 2nd annual sculpture exhibit on Heights Boulevard and get a chance to visit the 3rd one titled Trail of Art…be sure and hurry.
-It ends December 15th, 2016.
-If you cannot get there…just click on the highlighted link above to see photographs of it.
+If you enjoyed this look at the 2nd annual sculpture exhibit on Heights Boulevard and get a chance to visit the 3rd one titled Trail of Art be sure and hurry.
+It ends on December 15th, 2016.
+If you cannot get there in time, click on the highlighted link above to see photographs of it.